kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 3. Mac

 # Contact Me
-For further questions about the development of this ap, don't hesitate to email me at: "kohliaridis97@gmail.com"
+For further questions or to report any bugs, don't hesitate to email me at: "kohliaridis97@gmail.com"

+# Release (2023/01/19)

+* Improved Graphical User Interface (GUI)
+* Added Custom Themes
+* Added "Ensemble" Model
+* Fixtures are now imported, even if odds are missing.
+You can also manually add them or edit them.
+* Fixed Bugs (Leagues not updating, Fixtures not being imported, etc.)

 # Release (2022/08/30)